 If all looks well, amphibious ships move near shore and begin to off-load their amphibious vehicles "amtracks" and other equipment.
 The exact distance depends on local terrain and coastline.
-As the amtracks reach the LCU gunline, the LCUs attack abreast with the amtracks while LCUs with C-RAMs gun down threats.
-After the tanks and amtracks hit the beach and move inland, LSTs arrive and beach themselves to disgorge more tanks and troops.
+As the amtracks reach the LCU gunline, the LCUs attack abreast with the amtracks while AAV-AAGs and LCUs with C-RAMs gun down threats.
+As the tanks and amtracks hit the beach they are supported by Amtrack Variants firing 120mm mortars and autocannons.
+As they land, larger LSAs arrive and beach themselves to disgorge more tanks and troops.
 As forces move inland, cruisers and destroyers move closer to shore to keep their guns in range of advancing forces and reduce response time.

-With DE corvettes and LCU gunboats to provide direct firepower, while bait ships provide further assurance that anti-ship missile batteries are not a threat, large amphibious and cargo ships can now move close to shore to off-load.
+With DE corvettes, LCU gunboats, and LSAs with 5-inch guns to provide direct firepower, while bait ships provide further assurance that anti-ship missile batteries are not a threat, large amphibious and cargo ships can now move close to shore to off-load.
 This brings into question the value of expensive LCAC hovercraft, which are not bulletproof and cannot carry nearly as much as an LCU of the same size.
-LSTs are even better since they can move cargo from regional staging bases directly ashore.
+LSAs are even better since they can move cargo from regional staging bases directly ashore.
 Offloading ashore also eliminates the need for LCACs and a new amtrack that must cruise at 25 knots in the water to come from 20 miles over-the-horizon.
 Such an amtrack is under perpetual development by the US Marine Corps because it is impossible to construct.

 In summary, a modern Amphibious Invasion would be almost like those in World War II.
 Major differences are that bomber aircraft substitute for battleships to unleash massive area firepower at enemy unit locations.
 Cruise missiles fired from ships and aircraft can destroy high-value targets ashore.
 Enemy precision-guided munitions are a major threat, so stealthy DE corvettes and small LCU gunboats fill the destroyer's direct fire role, while today's larger, expensive cruisers and destroyers provide indirect fires from a distance with targeting help from counterbattery radar.
 Tanks were carried by LCUs during World War II, but their lack of a stabilized main gun made employment impractical, while their firepower and accuracy was far, far less effective than today's tanks.
 Attack helicopters can provide additional fire support.
 Bait ships are insurance that no major anti-ship systems remain hidden before vulnerable amphibious and cargo ships approach shore to off-load as quickly as possible.